-- Introduces minimum standards to ensure that shareholders of companies whose shares are traded on a regulated market have a timely access to relevant information ahead of the general meeting. - Introduces simple means to vote at a distance.
+- Introduces minimum standards to ensure that shareholders of companies whose shares are traded on a regulated market have timely access to relevant information ahead of the general meeting. - Introduces simple means to vote at a distance.

-- Abolishes share blocking. - Introduces minimum standards for the rights to ask questions, put items on the general meeting agenda, and table resolutions. - Allows member states to take additional measures to further ease the exercise of the rights referred to in the Directive.
+- Introduces minimum standards for the rights to ask questions, put items on the general meeting agenda, and table resolutions. - Allows Member States to take additional measures to further ease the exercise of the rights referred to in the Directive.